philip928lin/PyCHAMP/docs/source/general_intro.rst

    :width: 200px
    :alt: alternative text

-   Illustration of simplified version of Finance class
+   Illustration of a simplified version of the Finance class

-For additional information on the finance module, refer to :ref:`py_champ_entities_finance`.
+For additional information on the finance component, refer to :ref:`py_champ_entities_finance`.

-5. Behavior Module
+5. Behavior Component
 -------------------

 Behavior Class:
 ^^^^^^^^^^^^^^^^^

-The Behavior class in the behavior module:
+The agent type currently provided in the behavior component is the Behavior class, which:

 * simulates a behavioral actor's decision-making process based on the CONSUMAT framework;
 * performs several key operations as follows:

     a.
 It assesses perceived risk for each crop in various fields, using specified risk parameters.
     b.
 It updates the perceived precipitation levels, integrating forecasted values, the behavioral actor's confidence in these forecasts, and the previously assessed risk.
     c.
-It executes simulations for the well, field, and finance modules for a single timestep, mirroring the behavioral actor's current CONSUMAT state, and adjusts the CONSUMAT state for the next step based on updated satisfaction and uncertainty levels.
+It executes simulations for the Well, Field, and Finance classes for a single timestep, mirroring the behavioral actor's current CONSUMAT state, and adjusts the CONSUMAT state for the next step based on updated satisfaction and uncertainty levels.
     d.
 Depending on the prevailing CONSUMAT state, it solves an optimization problem within the Optimization class and updates the decision-making solutions (referred to as dm_sols in the package), which will inform the agent’s actions in future time steps.
     e.
 It compares the agent's satisfaction levels with those of their network peers to solve the optimization problem when the agent’s CONSUMAT state involves social comparison or imitation.